maixnor/wu/obsidian/Suffrage.md

 - free suffrage
 	- no discrimination on how to collect votes
 		- e.g. providing fewer voting stations in poorer neighborhoods

-- secret ballot
+- secret suffrage
-	- to protect electoral freedom
+	- secret ballot to protect electoral freedom